fedecris/wowjs/README.md

 # wowjs

 A port of wow.
 Retrieve and display related infomation from a film.
+Original wow project https://github.com/fedecris/wow